Flexible control of website tags: In Anqi CMStagListTag quantity limitation and sorting techniques

 {% endtagList %}

-This pattern is very practical in certain specific UI design or content recommendation scenarios, allowing you to precisely control which tags appear in different areas of the page.
+This pattern is very useful in certain specific UI design or content recommendation scenarios, allowing you to precisely control which tags appear in different areas of the page.

 Explore the sorting method of tags: optimize the display order

-Of Anqy CMS, when no other filtering or sorting conditions are specified,tagListTags are usually sorted by the creation time (ID) of the tag, with the latest tags possibly appearing at the front, or arranged according to the default weight or popularity maintained internally by the system.This default behavior is sufficient for most dynamic tag display.
+In the absence of other filtering or sorting conditions, the Anqi CMS'stagListTags are usually sorted by the creation time (ID) of the tag, with the latest tags possibly appearing at the top or sorted according to the default weight or popularity maintained internally by the system.This default behavior is sufficient for most dynamic tag displays.

-For example, if you only want to display tags that start with the letter "A", you can use it like this:
+For example, if you want to display labels that start with the letter 'A', you can use it like this:

 {% tagList tags with limit="10", letter="A" %}